BasileBron/Data-Structure-and-Algorithm/README.md

 			old answer :
-			I would store the values in each cell in this format: "name, number" to search for an employee number based on his name we just have to go go throughout the list and compare the **n** first letters of each cell (**n** being the lenght of the name) with the given name. if a match occur return the full cell that matched.
+			I would store the values in each cell in this format: "name, number" to search for an employee number based on his name we just have to go throughout the list and compare the **n** first letters of each cell (**n** being the length of the name) with the given name. if a match occur return the full cell that matched.

 			To insert a new employee in the doubly link list based on the given values (name, number and list), first this function check if the given list is not empty (otherwise we just return a new list with the given value).
 If not then use the alphabetical order to compare the cells with the given name to find the right spot to insert the new value.

-			It is important to add that technically we don't insert the new item but create a new list which have the new item at the right place, because double linked list don't have mutator
+			It is important to add that technically we don't insert the new item but create a new list which have the new item at the right place, because double linked list don't have mutator.

-			Deleting a cell based on a given name is possible by comparing the cells with the name in the same way as the search function but instead of returning the cell we return the new list constructed during each comparison and that ignore the cell that we wanned to delete.
+			Deleting a cell based on a given name is possible by comparing the cells with the name in the same way as the search function but instead of returning the cell we return the new list constructed during each comparison and that ignore the cell that we wanted to delete.

 	 	 	</details>
 		 	__________________________________________________________________